-The High-Voltage battery is located at the underside of vehicle.

-BMS (Battery Management System)

-The BMS is located inside the High-Voltage

-Battery assembly and measures several

-parameters to maintain the optimal

-performance of the High-Voltage Battery.

-In addition, if a system fault occurs, the

-BMS turns off the PRA to protect the system.
+There are multiple safety systems incorporated into the KONA Electric.
+The system that protects the High-Voltage Electrical System is called the Battery Management System (BMS).
+The BMS is located inside the Power Relay Assembly and measures several parameters to maintain the optimal performance of the High-Voltage Battery.
+It controls the battery cooling fan to ensure proper battery operation.
+In addition, if a system fault occurs, the BMS turns off the PRA to protect the system.